 Why I'm Volunteering Abroad On My Career Break

-I discovered IVHQ completely by accident, as a result of some serious Instagram stalking (on a friend’s friend’s sister’s profile… funny how that happens!) and the ever-useful hash tag.
+I discovered IVHQ completely by accident, as a result of some serious Instagram stalking (on a friend’s friend’s sister’s profile… funny how that happens!) and the ever-useful hashtag.
 I was instantly sold on the idea, and started researching, daydreaming and planning.
-Then I had the good fortune of seeing a Teaching English Abroad scholarship up for grabs on IVHQ’s Facebook page.
 Before I knew it, I was registered to teach in Costa Rica and enrolled as a TEFL student in CCELT’s online course.

 As a qualified teacher, I had never considered studying TEFL, and if I’m completely honest, I thought it would be easy.
 I wasn’t sure how much of the learning would be new and challenging for me.
 In reality, I found that the course covered a huge range of concepts and approaches that were entirely unique to teaching English abroad, as opposed to teaching in a classroom of native English-speakers.
-I quickly realised that teaching English as a foreign language is a completely different ball game, and that even as a qualified teacher with three years’ experience, I was beginning to feel enormously out of my depth!
+I quickly realized that teaching English as a foreign language is a completely different ball game, and that even as a qualified teacher with three years’ experience, I had a lot to learn!

-I completely ignored that feeling and booked my flights anyway, and not long after beginning the online TEFL course, I set off for the beginning of my adventure.
+I booked my flights, and not long after beginning the online TEFL course, I set off for the beginning of my adventure.
 I started in Ecuador on another IVHQ program, spending 3 weeks working with street children in South Quito’s markets.
 It was incredible!
-I made friends with people who were volunteering on the Teaching English program, so I picked their brains with a million questions, and that helped to calm my nerves about my upcoming program in Costa Rica.
+I made friends with people who were volunteering on the Teaching English program, so I picked their brains with a million questions, and that helped to calm my nerves about my upcoming Teaching English project on the Costa Rica program.

-After Ecuador I spent 2 months on the road, travelling through Peru, Bolivia, Chile, Argentina and Brazil.
-Studying the TEFL course while travelling in a truck was definitely a challenge!
-We spent a fair bit of time camping in the middle of nowhere, and even when we were in cities I battled poor Wi-Fi connections, failing technology, the temptation of ignoring study in favour of going to tango shows… you name it!
+After Ecuador I spent 2 months on the road, traveling through Peru, Bolivia, Chile, Argentina and Brazil.
+Studying the TEFL course while traveling in a truck was definitely a challenge!
+We spent a fair bit of time camping in the middle of nowhere, and even when we were in cities I battled poor Wi-Fi connections, failing technology, the temptation of ignoring study in favor of going to tango shows… you name it!
 Luckily, the course was really fantastic and easy to navigate; broken into small modules about specific topics.

 Having now completed the TEFL course, and as I prepare to travel to Costa Rica, I am so glad for the practical nature of the units I studied.
 The assessments were useful, there were tonnes of ideas and suggestions to make my classes interesting and effective, and there was even advice about finding paid work in foreign countries.
-I’m now feeling reasonably well prepared, and nervously looking forward to arriving in San Jose to get started.
+I felt well prepared, and nervously looked forward to arriving in San Jose to get started.
 I can’t wait to experience the culture, the people and amazing locations, while doing what I love.
 Bring it on!